tsitle/dockerimage-mdb_mkinstall/README.md

 # Docker Image sources for mdb-mkinstall

+If you're just looking to run a dockerized Mailserver you may head directly to the GitHub Repository for **mdb-dc-mklive** (see link below).

+--

 Docker Image for building the **mdb-install**, **mdb-mariadb** and **mdb-nginx** Docker Images.

 These images are required for using the Docker Image **mdb-mklive**.